Here at Portable...

-There are currently 60+ of us working as researchers, strategists, designers, technologists and producers towards our mission from our studio in Collingwood and working remotely from around Australia.
-Our Design team is made up of 20+ multidisciplinary human centred designers who work to understand and define the needs of people and organisations and bring them through a design process towards impactful solutions.
+There are currently 70+ of us working as researchers, strategists, designers, technologists and producers towards our mission from our studio in Collingwood and working remotely from their homes around the country.
+Our Experience Design team works to translate people's needs into meaningful and useable products and services through ideation, testing and implementation, as well as creating impactful visual communications and brand identities.

 You'll be expected to have knowledge and experience in these areas: